a-rosenberg/cookbook/recipes/quinoa.md

 ### ingredients
 - 1 scant Tbsp oil; extra virgin olive oil or avocado work
 - 1 cup quinoa
-- 1.75 cup vegetable broth; ideally hot.
+- 1.75 cup vegetable broth or water (see note); ideally hot.

 ### instructions
 1. Set a saucepan over medium heat.
 Rinse the quinoa in a fine mesh strainer and drain well.